 Range et al., 2013

-In my next adventure as a postdoc, I will unlock the secrets of regeneration biology in cnidarians.
-I am particular interested in conducting research on the cellular and molecular mechanisms that underly the initiation of whole-body regeneration in the anthozoan cnidarian Nematostella vectensis.
+In my adventure as a postdoc, I studied the secrets of regeneration biology in cnidarians.
+I conducted research on the cellular and molecular mechanisms that underly the initiation of whole-body regeneration in the anthozoan cnidarian Nematostella vectensis.